Introducing AKQA’s family album

 Purpose at the Heart

 The perpetual expedition for experimentation, curiosity and trying new things for the purpose of enhancing lives is a trait that cannot be faked.
 It comes inherently from within, and at its core is born out of prioritising human values not monetary value.
 The concept of appreciating humanity over financial gain is a relatively new approach in business but it’s a favourable way forward because the lexicon was changing and the pandemic has sped up the transition.
-Where fiscal gain and ego once prevailed, now service, kindness, consideration, compassion and looking after one another are beginning to become the preferred currencies to trade in, prioritised by forward-thinking businesses and thought leaders.
+Where fiscal returns and ego once prevailed, now service, kindness, consideration, compassion and looking after one another are beginning to become the preferred currencies to trade in, prioritised by forward-thinking businesses and thought leaders.

 With this shift comes hope for the future, harboured by a newfound sentiment of togetherness.
 Togetherness breeds chemistry, energy and collaboration – collaboration between people, between sectors, between your own commitment and effort.
 It also demonstrates how art and science are inherently linked, not just via association.
 Art and science have previously been deemed abstract and not related to one another, but an unprecedented year like 2020 has also been the glue that’s brought them together, and this is evident in new creative ways of collaborative working that companies are establishing and embracing.